MeteoSwiss/ldcast/README.md

 $ python forecast_demo.py
 ```
 A sample output can be found in the file `ldcast-demo-video-20210622.zip` in the data repository.
 See the function `forecast_demo` in `forecast_demo.py` see how the `Forecast` class works.

+The demo runs in a couple of minutes on our system using one V100 GPU; with a CPU around 10 minutes or more would be expected.
+A progress bar will show the status of the generation.

 # Training